r-lib/devtools/cran-comments.md

   These are needed because devtools simulates package loading, and hence needs to attach environments to the search path.

-I also get a whole lot of NOTEs of the nature "a possible error in paste0(...): ... used in a situation where it does not exist".
-I believe these are an error in R CMD check, as noted in my post on the topic to R-devel.

 ## Downstream dependencies
-I have also run R CMD check on all 18 downstream dependencies of devtools (https://github.com/hadley/devtools/blob/master/revdep/summary.md):
+I have also run R CMD check on all 28 downstream dependencies of devtools (https://github.com/hadley/devtools/blob/master/revdep/summary.md):

+* As far as I can tell, there were no new failures related to changes in devtools.

 * There was 1 failure: REDCapR.
 This looks to be an SSL connection problem so I don't believe it's related to the devtools update.

-* I could not install metafolio to check it.

-* I have reported all the existing R CMD CHECK notes to revdep maintainers.